nest/ode-toolbox/doc/index.rst

 ode\_analyzer.py `lorenz\_attractor.json <tests/lorenz_attractor.json>`__\

-The JSON file and Python dictionary are completely equivalent in content and form, described in the `Input <#input>`__ section below.
+The JSON file and Python dictionary are completely equivalent in content and form, described in the :ref:`Input` section below.

 Several boolean flags can additionally be passed; when ode-toolbox is used via its API, these exist as function parameters (``odetoolbox.analysis(indict, disable_stiffness_check=True, ...)``), whereas if the command line is used, they can be passed as arguments (``./ode-analyzer.py --disable_stiffness_check ...``).